The Stone Age of Blogging is Over – What’s Next?

-There are not only the huge corporate blogs you have to compete with for attention these days.
-There also myriads of blogs that are technically blogs.
+There were not only the huge corporate blogs you have to compete with for attention by 2011.
+There also were myriads of blogs that were just technically blogs.

-They use WordPress or Blogger but they are just a collection of keyword driven commercial content.
+They used WordPress or Blogger but they were just a collection of keyword driven commercial content.

 It’s mixed with undisclosed affiliate links to lure search engine users and make them click.
 Finding a real blog with a real human behind it gets more and more difficult.